gregyjames/Mapperic/Mapperic/docs/README.md

-# DTOGen
+# Mapperic
+Mapping Magic!
 Automatically generate DTO Classes and AutoMapper Configurations using Roslyn Incremental Source Generators.

 ## How it works
 This library utilizes Roslyn Incremental Source Generators to generate Data Transfer Objects (DTOs) for classes marked with the attribute `[GenerateDto]` and properties/fields marked with the attribute `[DtoProperty]`.
 Then the relationship between the DTO and the original object is automatically saved into profile that can be fed into AutoMapper to create an object mapper.